playcanvas/playcanvas-rest-api-tools/README.md

+# playcanvas-rest-api-tools

+This is currently WIP :)

-# playcanvas-csp-replacer
+## playcanvas-csp-replacer
-Downloads a Playcanvas project, unzips it, adds [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) rules to it and re-packages it into a .zip file that can be uploaded to be served over HTTP.
+Downloads a PlayCanvas project, unzips it, adds [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) rules to it and re-packages it into a .zip file that can be uploaded to be served over HTTP.
-CSP rules are defined in `config.json` and the Playcanvas Auth token is defined in `.env`
+CSP rules are defined in `config.json` and the PlayCanvas Auth token is defined in `.env`

-## Requirements
+### Requirements
 Install [Node JS (v12+)](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm)

-## Setup
+### Setup
 1. Clone this repo
-2. `mv .env.template .env` and add your Playcanvas Auth Token in there
+2. `mv .env.template .env` and add your PlayCanvas Auth Token in there
 3. `mv config.template.json config.json` and add your configuration in there (Project name, branch, scenes, CSP rules, etc. The parameters for the PlayCanvas object are explained in the [User Manual](https://developer.playcanvas.com/en/user-manual/api/app-download/)).
 4. `npm install`

-## Usage
+### Usage
-1. `node index`
+1. `node csp`

-### Example
+#### Example
 ```
 $ node index
     ✔️ Requested build from Playcanvas